yuriytumarkin/yuriytumarkin.github.io/_pages/outreach.md

  and cutting sequences for billiards in the square.
 The focus of these sessions is on allowing the students to experiment (using [pre-made Geogebra programs](slowchaos/)) and discover mathematical phenomena on their own.

+In this role I've also been involved in other events, such as the *Zurich Long Night of Museums* (2023 and 2024) and the *Kids-University Zurich*, a one-day program for primary school children.

 ## STIMULUS